 # The bonds will be repayable after the completion of 7 years.
 Premature withdrawal is allowed only for those whose age is 60 years and above subject to the submission of documents relating to the date of birth proof.
 The minimum lock-in period for the age group 60 Yrs to 70 Yrs is 6 years.
 For 70 Yrs to 80 Yrs is 5 Yrs and for those whose age is beyond 80 years is 4 years.

 # Even though you request redemption as per your age slab, the redemption amount will be transferred with the immediate next interest rate period.
-Hence, irrespective of your submission for premature withdrawal, Govt will process it either on 1st July or 1st January every year.
+Hence, irrespective of your submission for premature withdrawal, Govt will process it either on the 1st of July or the 1st of January every year.
 Also, in such premature closure, Govt will deduct 50% of the last coupon payment.

 How to buy RBI Floating Rate Bonds?